 But amidst these uncertain times, one thing became clear.
 Students, staff, faculty, alumni, and friends stand as the Yellowjacket family to help one another during times of great need.

 This series of campus acts of kindness demonstrates the Yellowjackets’ compassion for each other and our tremendous resilience to hardship.
-We are proud to highlight the kindness and generosity of these groups and individuals. who support MSUB and its students.
+We are proud to highlight the kindness and generosity of these groups and individuals who support MSUB and its students.

-Campus blood drives exceed expectations
+Campus blood drives exceed expectations.

-Vitalant blood drives held recently at City College and MSUB’s university campus exceeded goals for donation and collection.
+Vitalant blood drives held recently at City College, and MSUB’s university campus exceeded goals for donation and collection.
 At the end of both drives, Vitalant collected 85 total products from 75 donors, 33 of which were new donors.
 Read more…

 Student leaders reallocate budgets

 Seeing an opportunity to create a substantive positive impact for student clubs and organizations, ASMSUB decided to help.
-On April 13, Senators Black, Robertus and Sexton took action and introduced a bill.
+On April 13, Senators Black, Robertus, and Sexton took action and introduced a bill.
 The bill would allow clubs and organizations to keep their unspent allocated budget.
-After debate and discussion, the bill moved to committee by a vote of 9-3.
+After debate and discussion, the bill moved to the committee by a vote of 9-3.
 Read more…